johost/book-recommender/readme.md

 ```

 - create button with label "recommend" that starts the process and displays the output
-- add feature option: randomize output of books with minimum average_rating of x to avoid always only resulting in same top books

 ```
     Req: Swing: JPanel, JWindow, JButton, JTextFiel etc